Birka grave Bj 581

 Sketch of archaeological grave found and labelled "Bj 581" in Birka, Sweden, published 1889.

-Birka grave Bj 581 held a female Viking who was buried with two horses, an arsenal of weapons, and other elite grave goods during the 10th century in Birka, Sweden.
-Although the remains had been thought to be of a male warrior since the grave's excavation in 1878, both a 2014 osteological analysis and a 2017 DNA study proved that the remains were of a female.
-The 2017 study concludes the person in Bj 581 was a high-ranking female professional warrior.
-The study attracted worldwide attention, as well as criticism from some academics who disputed the interpretation of grave goods.
+Birka grave Bj 581 held remains confirmed to be of a Norse female, who was buried with two horses, an arsenal of weapons, and other elite grave goods during the 10th century in Birka, Sweden.
+Although the remains had been thought to be of a male warrior since the grave's excavation in 1878, both a 2014 osteological analysis and a 2017 DNA study identified that the remains were of a female.
+The 2017 study interpreted the person in Bj 581 was a high-ranking female professional warrior, a conclusion that attracted worldwide attention, but has been disputed by scholars who argue that grave goods do not establish the individual's social role or occupation.